AthosExarchou/ds-exc-2024/README.md

 - **Access Control**: Role-based access ensures only authorized users can perform certain actions.

 ## Email Notifications

+**Note:** This feature was implemented independently by *Exarchou Athos* after the completion of the official *Distributed Systems* coursework.
+It is not part of the original course requirements or deliverables.

 The platform provides automatic email notifications to improve user engagement and administrative transparency.
 Emails are sent for the following actions:
 - **New User Registration** – A welcome message is sent upon account creation.
 - **Account Deletion** – A notice is sent when a user account is deleted by the admin.